Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 denotes a moving average process, then:![MA_t^q=\\frac{1}{q}\\sum{x\_{t-1}}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;MA_t%5Eq%3D%5Cfrac%7B1%7D%7Bq%7D%5Csum%7Bx_%7Bt-1%7D%7D "MA_t^q=\frac{1}{q}\sum{x_{t-1}}")

-This indicator is interesting because it helps to identify trends and smooths noises from prices.
+This indicator is interesting because it helps us to identify trends and smooths noises from prices.
 That is, the bigger the days window for the moving average calculation, smaller is the MA responsiveness to price variation.
-The smaller the window, the faster MA adapts itself to changes.
 Now let’s calculate two moving averages for the stock prices series, one with 10 days window and the other with 30 days:

 ``` r